colt-jensen/colt-jensen.github.io/_pages/about.md

 ---

-I am a PhD candidate in the Public Administration and Policy program at UGA.
-I am working to complete my dissertation by summer 2024.
+Colt Jensen is a Ph.D. candidate in the Public Administration and Policy program at the University of Georgia.
+He specializes in local government management, public personnel administration, and network governance.
+He is working to complete his dissertation by summer 2024.

 ## Research Interests

 I'm broadly interested in topics related to public personnel administration and public management at the state and local levels of U.S. government.
 This includes:
-- Understanding how varying degrees of rurality influence local government decision making and networking behaviors
+- Understanding how varying degrees of rurality influence local government decision-making and networking behaviors
 - The evolving relationship between government labor unions and public personnel outcomes
+- How theories of intergovernmental collaboration such as the ICA framework apply to rural local governance networks

 You can also find me on <a rel="me" href="https://mastodon.social/@coltjensen">Mastodon</a>